 The information in this section pertains to funding opportunities available to graduate students and postdoctorals.
 If you are looking for scholarships based on financial need, please consult the McGill Student Aid website.

 "Internal" funding refers to financial support distributed by the University.
-In many cases, you are automatically considered for, and offered, internal funding, but some academic units have opportunities for which an application needs to be submitted.
+In many cases, you are automatically considered for, and offered, internal funding however, some academic units have opportunities for which an application needs to be submitted.
 A comprehensive list of internal fellowships and awards can be found in the Graduate Fellowships and Awards Calendar.
-Other sources of internal funding include stipends from McGill faculty members’ research grants or research, contracts, teaching assistantships and research assistantships.
+Other sources of internal funding include stipends from McGill faculty members’ research grants, contracts, teaching assistantships and/or research assistantships.

-As internal funding is handled on a unit by unit basis, students and postdocs should consult with their academic units to find out what opportunities are available to them.
+Internal funding is allocated on a per unit basis.
+Students and postdocs should consult with their respective academic units to find out what opportunities are available to them.
 For more information, please see the internal funding page.

 An external scholarship is an umbrella term for any source of funding for students (e.g. award, grant, fellowship) that comes from an organization or association outside of McGill.
 The funding that is offered can be for study and research at McGill, or for international work placements, unpaid internships, cultural achievements, study & research abroad, etc. This site focuses on "external" funding opportunities, which are offered and awarded by federal/provincial government agencies—and some private agencies—who rely on McGill to recommend candidates.
 The application process is usually held one academic year in advance of receipt of the award.